boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    controller may apply shapers in the direction from the TN to the DC, if otherwise there is the possibility of a link in the DC being oversubscribed.
-Note that a peer NF endpoint of an AC can be identified using 'peer-sap-id' as defined in {{!I-D.ietf-opsawg-sap}}.
+Note that a peer NF endpoint of an AC can be identified using 'peer-sap-id' as defined in {{?I-D.ietf-opsawg-sap}}.

    Depending on the bandwidth model used in the network (Section 6.1), the other values in the matrix, i.e., the DC-to-DC demands, may not